Influencer marketing has been surging in popularity over the past half decade, growing by roughly 50% every year since 2016.

 To help, here are five examples of highly-successful brand-influencer collaborations, as well as key lessons marketers can learn from each.

 1. Liquid-Plumr + Vat19: Create Collaborations That Feel Natural

 The collaboration: Popular YouTube creators Vat19 are known in part for their fun challenge videos, such as “Will It Blend?
 World’s Largest Gummy Bear.”
 So, when Liquid Plumr wanted to partner with an influencer to showcase how its product could tackle any type of drain blockage, there was a perfect spinoff opportunity: “Will It Clog?”

 What marketers can learn: These videos performed so well (the one above garnered more than 6.1 million views) mainly because Vat19 were simply asked to do what was already in their wheelhouse.
 In other words, the collaboration felt natural for the influencers, for the brand, and—most importantly—for the audience.

 2. Bassett Furniture + Jenni Holmes: Make Sure the Brand Fits the Influencer

-What brands can learn: The collaboration worked well because of the perfect fit between company and influencer: Bassett’s furniture matched Holes’ tastes well and the message the brand wanted to get across—that its pieces are American made—resonated with the audience, many of whom live in the same region as where the factories are located.
+What brands can learn: The brand-influencer collaboration worked well because of the perfect fit between company and influencer.
+Bassett’s furniture matched Holes’ tastes well and the message the brand wanted to get across—that its pieces are American made—resonated with the audience, many of whom live in the same region as where the factories are located.